ibm-cloud-docs/CDN/faqs.md

 ## What do I do when my CDN is in CNAME_CONFIGURATION Status?

-For HTTP-based CDN, update your DNS record so that your website points to the `CNAME` associated with your new CDN mapping.
-For HTTPS-based CDN, this DNS update is **NOT** needed.
+For HTTP and SAN Certificate based HTTPS CDN, update your DNS record so that your website points to the `CNAME` associated with your new CDN mapping.
+For Wildcard Certificate based HTTPS CDN, this DNS update is **NOT** needed.

 **Note**: It may take up to 15-30 minutes for the update to become active.
 Check with your DNS provider to obtain an accurate time estimate.